randysimpson/othello/README.md

 * (*In Progess*) [Othello UI](https://github.com/randysimpson/othello/tree/master/othello-ui) The frontend for the application written in React.
 Allows for stats and listing of current games.
 Also a view of the history from a game.

-* (*In Progess*) [Manager Controller](https://github.com/randysimpson/othello/tree/master/manager-controller) This component will allow for saving states to a postgres database which can then be used to determine the best possible solution.
+* (*In Progess*) [Manager Controller](https://github.com/randysimpson/othello/tree/master/manager-controller) This component is written in GoLang, and will allow for saving states to a postgres database which can then be used to determine the best possible solution.

-* (*In Progess*) [Solution Generator](https://github.com/randysimpson/othello/tree/master/solution-generator) This component will be utilized to generate possible solutions for Othello game play.
+* (*In Progess*) [Solution Generator](https://github.com/randysimpson/othello/tree/master/solution-generator) This component is written in GoLang, and will be utilized to generate possible solutions for Othello game play.
 These solutions will be sent to REST API of Manager-Controller.

 ## Deployment